If you spend any time on online dating sites or socialising online, you’ll be well aware of the fabled Catfish.

 It’s also important to report the catfish to the dating site (or/and other sites where you interacted).
 Some dating sites have a report button on profiles for such cases.
 You’ll find that most reputable sites take such reports very seriously, and you may save some of your fellow users from a nasty surprise.

 Online dating is one of the best ways to find a partner these days.
 Keeping a hopeful, fun and relaxed approach is always important.
-However, this needs to be leavened with a healthy dose of caution.
+However, this needs to be balanced with a healthy dose of caution.
 Listen to your instincts.
 If something sounds off about a person, feel free to move on or even block and report them.

 So keep an eye out for warning signs, but don’t give up on online dating.
 These dangerous exist in all aspects of your online and offline lives and shouldn’t deter you from your search for true love.